Why Your ATV Battery Keeps Dying?

 Running an ATV or Side By Side for a bit will not charge a dead battery.

-Your car uses an alternator that charges the battery when running, but your ATV and Side By Sides use a stator.
-A stator is there to maintain a charge to power whatever is currently running and nothing more.
-Where an alternator is made to charge up a battery and keep it charged.
-The stator will keep the battery active and stop sulfation, but it’s not meant to charge the battery.
+Your car employs an alternator that charges the battery while running, whereas your ATV and Side By Sides use a stator.
+A stator is designed to maintain a charge sufficient to power whatever is currently in use, and nothing more.
+In contrast, an alternator is built to charge a battery and keep it charged.
+While a stator can keep the battery active and prevent sulfation, it is not intended to charge the battery.

 So riding around for a bit will not help much at all.
 Sure it will seem like the battery charged after riding for a bit but come the next day or a few hours the battery will be dead again.

-If you don’t have power where you keep your ATV you can still keep the battery from dying.
+If you don’t have power where you keep your machine, you can still keep the battery from dying.

 If All Else Fails